-At the Hearing, DLSE presented a prima facie showing that Simmons failed to pay the correct prevailing wage rate for a total underpayment of \$5,644.68.
-DLSE's evidence consisted of testimony by Rivera that the work at issue involved work properly falling within the scope of work for the Cement Mason PWD, and the submission of six employee questionnaires wherein the workers stated they performed forming, pouring, and finishing duties.
-(DLSE Exhibit Nos.
-13-18.)
-Based on the wording of the Cement Mason scope of work, these duties fall squarely within the Cement Mason PWD.
-Along with Simmons' stipulation to the amounts of wages due, this evidence demonstrates that DLSE presented prima facie support for the finding that Simmons misclassified workers who were performing Cement Mason work.
-Simmons' main argument to the contrary is that it properly used the Southern California Laborer PWD, which also refers to at least some of the duties described by the workers.
-That rate determination, however, does not apply to projects in Tulare County, the location of the Project.
+At the Hearing, DLSE presented a prima facie showing that Simmons failed to pay the correct prevailing wage rate for a total underpayment of \$12,176.70.
+DLSE's evidence included testimony by Rivera that the work at issue fell within the scope of work for the Cement Mason PWD, and one worker's questionnaire wherein he stated he was a finisher and placed new sidewalk.
+(DLSE Exhibit No. 14.)
+With that evidence, DLSE presented prima facie support for the finding in the Assessment that Simmons misclassified workers who were performing Cement Mason work.

-Faced with DLSE's evidence of underpayment of wages based on the Cement Mason PWD, Simmons failed to present evidence sufficient to carry its burden to disprove the accuracy of the Assessment in that regard.
+Simmons responds by citing the Southern California Laborer PWD to assert that the work in question was Laborer work.
+That rate determination on its face, however, does not apply to projects in Fresno County, the location of the Project.
+Given DLSE's evidence of underpayment of wages based on the Cement Mason rates, Simmons presented no evidence sufficient to carry its burden to disprove the accuracy of the Assessment.
 (Cal.
 Code Regs., tit.
 8, § 17250, subd. (b); §1742, subd. (b).)
-As a result, the amended Assessment is affirmed as to the underpayment of wages in the amount of \$5,644.68.
+As a result the amended Assessment is affirmed as to the underpayment of wages in the amount of